+AP Psychology

-AP Psychology Grades 10-12 | 1 elective credit Students who enroll in AP courses must take the end-of-course AP exam.
+Grades 11-12 1 elective credit Students who enroll in AP courses must take the end-of-course AP exam.
 The cost of these exams is paid by ACPS.

-This course is designed to introduce students to a comprehensive and indepth scientific study of behavioral and mental processes of human beings and other animals.
+This course is designed to introduce students to a comprehensive and in-depth scientific study of behavioral and mental processes of human beings and other animals.
 Students are exposed to current trends in psychological research and the facts, principles and phenomena associated with each subfield within psychology.
 They also learn about the ethics and methods psychologists use in their science and practice.
 AP Psychology is a good option for students who are interested in learning about the methods psychologists use to explore the processes involved in normal and abnormal perceptions, thoughts, feelings and actions.

+Social Justice

-Social Justice Grades 10-12 | 0.5 elective credit
+Grades 10-12 0.5 elective credit Any student interested in social issues,

 Any student interested in social issues, such as violence, peace and war, the environment or human rights, should find this course valuable.
 The focus is divided between the theoretical and the practical.
-Students learn the history, philosophy and methods of non-violence and investigate present day applications of the non-violence philosophy.
+Students learn the history, philosophy and methods of non-violence and investigate present-day applications of the non-violence philosophy.
 Additionally, students examine the causes of conflict in their relationships and in the larger society.

+Sociology

-Sociology Grades 10-12 | 0.5 elective credits
+Grades 10-12 0.5 elective credit